dollyaggarwal/EcommAPI-MongoDB-/README.md

 MongoDB: NoSQL database for efficient data storage.

-Run the server
+## Run the server

 npm start

-The server should now be running on http://localhost:3300.
+The server should now be running on http://localhost:3300 🌐.

-Acknowledgments
+## Acknowledgments

-Special thanks to the fantastic tools provided by Node.js, Express.js, and MongoDB for making this backend system possible. 🙌
+Special thanks to the fantastic tools provided by [Node.js](https://nodejs.org/), [Express.js](https://expressjs.com/), and [MongoDB](https://www.mongodb.com/) for making this backend system possible. 🙌